kensanata/oddmu/README.md

 This is a minimal wiki.
 There is no version history.
 It probably makes sense to only use it as one person or in very small groups.

-It's very minimal and only uses Markdown.
-No wiki extras, so double square brackets are not a link.
+This wiki only uses Markdown.
+There is no additional wiki markup, most importantly double square brackets are not a link.
 If you're used to that, it'll be strange as you need to repeat the name: `[like this](like this)`.

 If your files don't provide their own title (`# title`), the file name is used for the title.

+µ is the letter mu, so Oddµ is usually written Oddmu. 🙃

 ## Templates